leanix/vsm-gitlab-broker/SECURITY.md

 ## Reporting a Vulnerability

 If you think you have found a security vulnerability, please DO NOT disclose it publicly until we’ve had a chance to fix it.
-Please don’t report security vulnerabilities using GitHub issues, instead sends us an Email with the details.
+Please don’t report security vulnerabilities using GitHub issues, instead email us with the details.